 “My question to this administration is: is nothing sacred?”
 Weiser said in April.
 “Is nothing worth protecting?”

-Wesier hasn't let up since, filing new lawsuits nearly every week in June.
-Here are all the lawsuits that Colorado, under the direction of the AG's office, has filed against the Trump Administration.
+Weiser hasn't let up since, sometimes filing multiple lawsuits on the same day.
+Here are all the lawsuits that Colorado, under the direction of the AG's office, has filed against the Trump administration.

 January 21: Upholding Birthright Citizenship